LordOfTheSheps/AutomatedCAPSchedules/README.md

 This guide will walk you through setting up and running the Automated Meeting Schedules Bot for your squadron.
 It covers prerequisites, configuration, and usage.

-> ⚠️ **WARINING:** This script has only been tested to be working on Windows with Microsoft Word installed.
+> ⚠️ **NOTE:** This script has only been tested and confimed to be working on Windows with Microsoft Word installed.

 ## 1. Prerequisites
 ### Software